Fusion-Data-Company/florida-local/replit.md

 - Stripe integration is placeholdered/removed - do NOT implement it
 - All Stripe routes and functionality are commented out with placeholders
 - Testing should NEVER be blocked by missing Stripe configuration
+- **DO NOT use run_test tool** - Replit's test infrastructure requires Stripe secrets even when Stripe is removed
+- Verify functionality through manual testing and architect review only

 ## System Architecture